Lia2606/data-analytics/Olist_E-commerce_Project/README.md

 - **Evidence 2:** Voucher-using customers show significantly higher repeat rates (chi-square validated, significant association).
 - **Evidence 3:** Multi-item buyers show significantly higher repeat rates (chi-square validated, significant association).

 **Interpretation:** Repurchase only occurs when triggered by external incentives (vouchers) or initial multi-item purchase behavior.
 Natural return motivation is absent at the platform level.
-Review satisfaction and on-time delivery — strong drivers of platform stickiness elsewhere — fail to produce retention here.
+Review satisfaction and on-time delivery fail to produce retention here.
 This is not an operational problem but a platform-identity problem.

 ---